conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 ### Very slow Consumer Group edge case

 :::caution
-Do not enable offsetCorrectness when your topic has extended periods of inactivity.
+Do not enable Offset Correctness when your topic has extended periods of inactivity.
 :::

 When using topic concentration with `offsetCorrectness` enabled, there is currently a limitation for consumer groups for the case where the data in the topics is slow moving, and/or the consumer groups are not committing their offsets frequently.